Title | Organization:

 Ph.D., Yale University (1982)

-Robert Gooding-Williams holds appointments in both the Philosophy Department and the Institute for Research in African American Studies (IRAAS), where he is a member of the Core Faculty and founding director of the Center for Race, Philosophy, and Social Justice.
-His areas of research and teaching interest include Social and Political Philosophy (esp. antiracist critical theory), the History of African-American Political Thought, 19th Century European Philosophy (esp.
-Nietzsche), Existentialism, and Aesthetics (including literature and philosophy, representations of race in film, and the literary theory and criticism of African-American literature).
+Robert Gooding-Williams holds appointments in both the Philosophy Department and the Department of African American and African Diaspora Studies, where he is a member of the Core Faculty and founding director of the Center for Race, Philosophy, and Social Justice.
+His areas of research and teaching interest include Social and Political Philosophy (esp. anti-racist critical theory), the History of African-American Political Thought, 19th Century European Philosophy (esp.
+Nietzsche), Existentialism, and Aesthetics.

 Before coming to Columbia, Gooding-Williams taught at the University of Chicago (2006-2014), where he was the Ralph and Mary Otis Isham Professor of Political Science and the College, and Northwestern University (1998-2005), where he was Professor of Philosophy, director of the Alice Berline Kaplan Center for the Humanities (2003-2005), Adjunct Professor of African American Studies, and an affiliate of the Program in Critical Theory.
 Before coming to Northwestern, Gooding-Williams taught at Amherst College (1988-98), where he was Professor of Black Studies and George Lyman Crosby 1896 Professor of Philosophy, and at Simmons College (1983-88), where he taught philosophy and directed the program in Afro-American Studies.